 Catherine Kurtz was born in Cambridge in 1969, was brought up in London and now lives in Kent.
 She completed an art foundation at Wimbledon School of Art, before studying Fine Art at Chelsea School of Art under Lucy Jones, Clyde Hopkins, Tony Fry and David Hepher, among others.
 She also had some illustrious contemporaries: Chris Ofili and Neal Tait in her own year, and Gavin Turk in the year above.

 Upon graduating, Kurtz was made artist-in-residence at the Royal Ballet School.
-In addition to her career as an artist, Kurtz is a silversmith, and has worked intermittently at the V&A, assisting with loans.
-She currently lives in London with her husband and two children.
+In addition to her career as an artist, Kurtz is a writer.
 Kurtz has been exhibiting with the Redfern since the early 1990s.

 In much of her work, Kurtz has dealt with the treatment and portrayal of women in popular culture, examining and depicting ‘female’ objects with a wry sense of humour.
 To this end Kurtz painted isolated studies of women’s shoes, underwear, and make-up, each subject exposing an aspect of the objectification of women and girls.

 A more recent series has seen Kurtz explore fabrics, using scraps that might suggest lingerie, dress fabric, or upholstery samples.
 Each material is intended as a metaphor to explore the expectations imposed on women.
 As the artist explains, “each piece of fabric is a choice, a possibility, a persona, an ideal woman, pressure, potential failure”.